KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - Take note that there are certain differences between CloudWatch and Enhanced Monitoring Metrics.
 CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.
 As a result, you might find differences between the measurements, because the hypervisor layer performs a small amount of work.

-- CPU% and MEM% metrics are not readily available in the Amazon RDS console
+- `CPU%` and `MEM%` metrics are not readily available in the Amazon RDS console

-- The data provided by CloudWatch is not as detailed as compared with the Enhanced Monitoring feature in RDS.
-Take note as well that you do not have direct access to the instances/servers of your RDS database instance, unlike with your EC2 instances where you can install a CloudWatch agent or a custom script to get CPU and memory utilization of your instance.
+- The data provided by CloudWatch is not as detailed as compared with the Enhanced Monitoring feature in RDS. **Take note as well that you do not have direct access to the instances/servers of your RDS database instance**, unlike with your EC2 instances where you can install a CloudWatch agent or a custom script to get CPU and memory utilization of your instance.

 - Using Amazon CloudWatch to monitor the CPU Utilization of your database is incorrect because although you can use this to monitor the CPU Utilization of your database instance, it does not provide the percentage of the CPU bandwidth and total memory consumed by each database process in your RDS instance.